Aikido, Conflict, and Me

 Power & Presence Training is one of several successful companies I’ve owned over the years, and I understand the courage it takes to lead, manage, and work in high-stress, high-achieving environments.

-I’m a high-achiever myself, and I’m committed to concrete skill building, practice, and applications of Aikido principles in “off the mat” business and leadership settings.
+As author, speaker, and trainer, I’m committed to concrete skill building, practice, and applications of Aikido principles in “off the mat” business and leadership settings.

 You can expect me to: